cdillond/gdf/readme.md

 user space if the Current Transformation Matrix is [1 0 0][2 0 0][0 0 1]; i.e.,
 if it scales the y-coordinates of the original space by 2.

-The default basic unit for a PDF document is the point, defined as 1/72 of an inch, but text can be measured in terms of both points and unscaled font units.
+The default basic unit for a PDF document is the point, defined as 1/72 of an inch.
+However, text can be measured in terms of both points and unscaled font units.
 The font size (in points) indicates the number of points per side of a glyph's em square.
 PDF fonts always contain 1000 font units per em square, so a conversion from font units to points can be obtained by calculating fontSize*numFontUnits/1000.
 The Tc (character spacing) and Tw (word spacing)